Firnblut/LootFilterTurtle/README.md

 Installation: As with all addons, download the zip-file (green "< > Data"-Button), extract all to lootfilter112 and put this folger into your interface\addons folder in your WoW directory.

 This addon is not currently in development.
-There will be no more features, bugfixing, etc. Use at your own risk.
+There will be no more features, bugfixing, troubleshooting, etc. Use at your own risk.